The Complete Guide to California Defamation Law Featured Image

 If you are the target of libel or slander in California (or by a California resident), it may be overwhelming and confusing to know where to start to file suit.
 We can help.

-While we are based in Ohio, we have extensive experience representing clients across the United States and the globe and can help you confront your California online harassment or defamation issue head-on, no matter your location.
+While we are based in Ohio, we have extensive experience representing clients across the United States and the globe and can help you confront your California online harassment or online defamation issue head-on, no matter your location.

 ★★★★★